 1. While the Owner is the owner of the land; or

-2. If the Owner or any subsequent owner of the land
+2. If the Owner or any subsequent owner of the land or transferee of the resource consents referred to below:

-(a) Complies with the special conditions of the Resource Consents granted by the Council on applications 3839, 3840, and 4139 ("the obligations"); and
+(a) Complies with the conditions of the Resource Consents granted by the Council for the operation, closure and aftercare of the Green Island landfill (consents RM23.185.01-08) ("the obligations"); and

 (b) Indemnifies the Council against all costs (including costs as between solicitor and client) damages and expenses, claims, actions and proceedings of or against the Council in consequence of or arising out of any fault, neglect, or sufferance of the owner, its servants, agents or contractors in respect of complying with the obligations and/or the exercise by the Council of its servants, agents or contractors of any of its rights, powers and remedies available under this bond.

+3. This bond is released and void once these resource consents have expired and all consent conditions have been complied with as certified in writing by the Council.

-IT IS DECLARED that:
+IT IS AGREED that:

-1 IF the Owner or any subsequent owner fails to fulfil the obligations the owner shall on demand by the Council pay to the Council the sum of one million dollars ($1,000,000) or such portion as may be demanded by the Council provided that. in the latter case the Council may from time to time thereafter demand and the owner shall whenever demand is made on it pay the balance or any portion of the said sum of one million dollars ($1,000,000) until the full amount thereof if required by the Council has been paid, by the owner to the Council.
+1 IF the Owner or any subsequent owner fails to fulfil the obligations the owner shall on demand by the Council pay to the Council the sum oftwo million dollars ($2,000,000) either in cash, or provide a security by a bank or other financer that is approved by the Council, including the terms of any security, or such portion as may be demanded by the Council provided that. in the latter case the Council may from time to time thereafter demand and the owner shall whenever demand is made on it pay the balance or any portion of the said sum of two million dollars ($2,000,000) until the full amount thereof if required by the Council has been paid, by the owner to the Council.

 2. THE Council may at any time and from time to time enter on the land and take such steps and carry out such work as may be necessary to fulfil the obligations.